Amrutanaik98/Multi-Modal-RAG-Document-Intelligence-System/README.md

-# 🧠 RAG Intelligence System v5.0
+# 🧠 RAG Document Intelligence System

 A complete **Retrieval-Augmented Generation (RAG)** pipeline for building AI-powered document search and question-answering systems.
 This project combines semantic search, vector embeddings, and large language models to provide intelligent answers grounded in your document collection.